 |Low||Topical: Solutions and Suspensions, Aerosols Oral: Solutions and Suspensions||Oral: Tablets, Capsules, Powders Topical: Powders|

-The analytical techniques used for the quantitative and qualitative characterization of impurities such as infra-red (IR), or visible ultraviolet spectroscopy, High-performance Liquid Chromatography (HPLC) or gas chromatography (GC), both coupled with mass detectors.
+The analytical techniques used for the quantitative and qualitative characterization of impurities such as infra-red (IR), visible ultraviolet spectroscopy, High-performance Liquid Chromatography (HPLC), or gas chromatography (GC), both coupled with mass detectors.
 ICP-OES & ICP-MS Plasma spectroscopy is also used for the quantification of metals.

 |Nature of Impurities||Analysis Performed by the Instruments|